SanathPatil/SanathPatil/README.md

-- Welcome to Sanath's GitHub Profile!!!
+- Welcome to my GitHub Profile!!!
 - 👀 I’m interested in Data analysis, pre-processing, machine learning & deep learning.
 - 🌱 I’m currently pursuing a Master's degree in Business Analytics from The University of Texas at Dallas.
 - 💞️ I’m looking to collaborate on projects which involves solving complex problems using data.